intro2r/intro2r/unit5/labs.md

 Differentiate each species by colour and symbol.

-Ensure that the tick marks point inwards and the axis labels have units (you can make up what the units are).
+Ensure that the tick marks point inwards.

+Add axis labels with units in parentheses (you can make up what the units are, because they are not specified in the data).

 ### 4. Make two boxplots again.